whitecloud/kalamata/README.md

 - Run `npm i` in the root of the project, to get the project dependencies
 - Run `ionic serve` in the root of the project to serve the app

+If you're on a windows box, [here's a guide](https://blog.teamtreehouse.com/install-node-js-npm-windows) about getting NPM and node installed so you can run the commands above ^

 ## Dev

 ### Stack